mlengenfelder/GEO888/README.md

 ```
 > [!TIP]
 > You can either use this command, or change the directory you want the repository to be placed in (change this: `cd ~/Desktop`).
-> Also make sure to run the commands seperate!
+> Also make sure to run the commands separate!

 ## Step 2: Create and Activate the Environment